 - To make one flax egg.
 Add 3 Tbsp water to 1 Tbsp ground flax seeds and wait a couple of minutes until it reaches an egg-like texture.

 - In a smaller bowl pour the lemon juice on the baking soda and wait a couple of seconds so that it creates a foam.
 Than add immediately to your mixture and mix thoroughly.

 - Soak cashew nuts in water overnight.
-Or if you are in a rush soak them for 20-30 minutes in boiling hot water.
+Or if you are in a rush, soak them for 5 minutes in boiling hot water.

-- Put the can of coconut cream into the fridge overnight so that the cream part is seperated and you can spoon it out easily.
+- Put the can of coconut cream into the fridge overnight so that the cream part is separated and you can spoon it out easily.

-- Add the chilled caramel in the end.
+- Add the chilled caramel and finish blending.

 - If you want a clean job, put cake base back to the cake form after removing the parchment paper and pour the caramel cream on the top.
 Sprinkle it with peanut bits and/or chocolate chips.